Seafloor Imaging and Processes

 My group uses high-resolution geophysical imaging equipment (MBES, SSS and boomer/sparker seismic) to study a range of environmental and Earth system processes that have left a record on the seabed.

-[See here for my deep-water research]
+[See here for Jenny Collier's deep-water research]

 Please email me if you are interested in joining my group or would like further information.